EricControls/automation_HW/README.md

 - When the button is pressed, the pump should turn on until we reach the 9V output from the pressure sensor.
 - We want to maintain the pressure between 8-10V so feel free to come up with logic and please explain it.
 - We should implement some safety features such as leak detection, pump malfunctioning, ...
-- Now that we have the basics of the project, please make a fancy UI with more than just a button.
+- Now that we have the basics, please make a fancy UI with more than just a button.
+You can add a plot, guage, alert signs...
-- Please also create this design and let us know how you would improve this project (both hardware and software).
+- Please also critique this design and let us know how you would improve this project (both hardware and software).